 We, humans, love visuals.
-And, you are as a developer who needs to utilize those data and present it into a meaningful, readable way.
+And you are a developer who needs to utilize those data and present it in a meaningful, readable way.

 Difference between API and Database

 From the above definition, you might get confused between database and API.
-They might work similarly but are fundamentally different on how requests are handled or executed.
+They might work similarly but fundamentally differ in handling or executing requests.
 Below is an illustrative example of how API interaction and database interaction take place.